xbledsoe/NeuroimaGene/README.md

 Alternatively, you may run the R-script directly providing the following parameters

 - INPUT_GENES.txt: A .txt file containing a single column of HUGO gene names or ensembl ids with no header
-- RESOURCE: The path and name of the NeuroimaGenefast.db file (included in the home directory)
+- RESOURCE: The path and name of the NeuroimaGenefast.db file (Downloaded from [Zenodo](https://zenodo.org/records/10994978))
 - OUTPUT_DIR: a directory path to which the output from the analysis should be deposited
 - NAME: a short descriptive name to mark the analysis (eg. parknsn_genes if studying Parkinson's)
 - MODALITY: the modality of the queried neuroimaging set (T1, dMRI, rfMRI etc.) \[required if type not 'all']